msailes/lambda-large-payload-handler/README.md

 # lambda-large-payload-handler
-A Lambda request handler for use with SQS large payloads
+A Java Lambda request handler for use with SQS Events which have been created with the SQS Extended Client Library.